redpanda-data/openmessaging-benchmark/driver-redpanda/README.md

 ## Setup

-1. In the top level directory run `mvn clean install`.
+1. In the top level directory run `mvn clean install -Dlicense.skip=true`.
 This will build the benchmark client needed during deployment.

 2. Create an ssh key for the benchmark using the following: `ssh-keygen -f ~/.ssh/redpanda_aws`.
 Set the password to blank.